armory/docs/content/en/docs/installation/armory-operator/op-spin-account-crd.md

 ## `SpinnakerAcount` Custom Resource Definition overview

-The Operator comes with a `SpinnakerAccount` Custom Resource Definition (CRD) for configuring Kubernetes accounts that you want to use with Spinnaker.
-This `SpinnakerAccount` enables defining and managing Kubernetes accounts outside of Spinnaker's manifest file.
-You create a separate manifest for each Kubernetes account and `kubectl apply` each manifest.
-Operator processes the manifest into the requisite configuration and adds the account to Spinnaker.
+The Operator comes with a `SpinnakerAccount` Custom Resource Definition (CRD) for managing Kubernetes accounts that you want to use with Spinnaker.
+This `SpinnakerAccount` resource enables defining and managing Kubernetes accounts outside of Spinnaker's manifest file.
+You create a separate manifest for each Kubernetes account and `kubectl apply` each manifest. `kubectl` delegates to the Operator, which then processes the manifest into the requisite configuration and adds the account to Spinnaker.

 For example, you have a pipeline that provisions a Kubernetes cluster with Terraform.
 If you want that new cluster to be available, you can